 Location: 40.205759 -84.722309

 on private property on both sides of the railroad tracks along South Fork Stillwater River east of Young Rd between Union City – Elroy Rd (Township Hwy 93) and Beamsville – Union City Rd (Co Hwy C-35)

 It was on the Cleveland, Columbus, Cincinnati, & Indianapolis Railroad (Bee Line) in section 25 of Jackson Township and was named after the Hetzler family in the county.
 The town had a general store and a steam-powered saw mill.
 Back then, a long since disappeared road curved south from the middle of section 24 at the township border, crossed Union City – Elroy Rd heading south into Hetzlerville, and ended just southwest of the GPS coordinates at Young Rd on the border of section 25 and 26.
 Isaac N. Hollinger was the first known postmaster and Thomas Wright was the last known postmaster.
 The town was listed as Hetzlerville in the 1875 and 1888 county atlases, Hetslerville in postal records, and the family surname was spelled both ways in certain branches.

 Hunters (Huntertown) – Greenville Township

-Remnants: Newcomer (Earhart) Cemetery on the west side of SR 118 south of the intersection
+Remnants: Earhart (Newcomer / Snell) Cemetery 1/2 of a mile south of the intersection on the west side of SR 118